Olanakelbesa/Task-8/README.md

-Certainly!
-Below is the updated README file, tailored to include the specific task for integrating API data into your application.
+Here’s an updated version of your README file, incorporating the new Task 8: User Authentication.

 ---